 There is a mini putt-putt golf course and canoes for hire at the holiday resort, tennis courts available to the public, deep-sea diving, fishing and whale watching charters, boat hire and eco tours, skate park and bowling club.

 You are spoilt for choice when it comes to accommodation.
 Wooli has a holiday resort, caravan park, hotel/motel, river lodges, and a plethora of holiday units for rent.

-For a spot of dining out try a delicious meal at the the bistro at the hotel/motel, the Chinese restaurant at the bowling club or the cafe/restaurant at the local kiosk.
-For a quick snack or meal on the go the general stores or the kiosk.
+For a spot of dining out try a delicious meal at the the bistro at the hotel/motel or the Chinese restaurant at the bowling club.
+For a quick snack or meal on the go try the general stores.
 Don't forget to try some of the delicious local seafood, especially the famous Wooli Oyster.

 Probably one of Australia's most unique sporting festivals, The Australian National Goanna Pulling Championships is held every year in Wooli.
 By using a thick leather belt strapped to their heads this sport is a test of strength between two combatants trying to pull their opponent across the line to achieve victory (and it's not just for the men!).